 The Regenerative Travel Impact Awards celebrate people and projects that embody the spirit of regeneration—improving people’s lives, our communities, and the world around us.
 We are searching the globe for inspiring changemakers working to solve our biggest challenges and inspiring positive action, both inside and outside of travel.

-View the finalists for the Health & Wellness category featuring holistic and restorative approaches that promote well-being.
+View the winner & finalists for the Health & Wellness category featuring holistic and restorative approaches that promote well-being.

 As one of the top wellness retreats in the world, The Ranch Malibu is dedicated to creating a safe, secure, and sacred place to allow for personal awareness and life transformation: physically, mentally and spiritually.